weakish/docs-en/views/rest_api.md

 1. `true`: the user has verified their email address via clicking the link in the verification mail.
 2. `false`: when a user's `email` attribute is set or modified, LeanCloud will set their `emailVerified` to `false` and send a verification email to the user.
 After the user clicks the verification link in the email, LeanCloud will set `emailVerified` to `true`.
-3. `null`: The user does not have an `email`, or the user object is created when the verify new user's email address option is disabled.
+3. `null`: The user does not have an `email`, or the user object is created when the verifying new user's email address option is disabled.

 {# TODO 关于自定义邮件模板和验证链接 https://github.com/leancloud/docs/pull/3408 #}